threefoldfoundation/x-wallet/README.md

 # x-wallet

-An experimental web wallet for tfchain.
+An experimental web wallet client for tfchain.

+**WARNING**: This is an experimental project, still in development.